 - old, or cheap drum shade* (preferably a light color like white or cream, and“spider”, “uno” or “chimney” fitters will work best (google these terms if I’m not speaking your language right now)

 - **bamboo or natural fiber placemats of choice.
 Depending on the size of your boob light and the placemats, you will need (2) or more.
-Our placemats were a thrift-score, but here are some good alternative sources I found which I thought would look great:
+Our placemats were a thrift-score, but here are some good alternative sources I found which I thought would look great (and there are shop-able images at the bottom of this list):

 - hot glue and hot glue gun